By Liang lei based on an interview in February 2019

 One silver lining to this issue is that it doesn’t seem a difficult problem to solve.
 MOM currently has detailed steps and instructions online for employers if they wish to hire overseas employees.
 This has made foreign employment a clearly regulated and documented process.

-However, similar instructions for when foreign workers change jobs locally is lacking – there is little to ensure that workers are properly informed when transferring or taking up a new job locally.
+However, similar instructions for when foreign workers change jobs locally are lacking – there is little to ensure that workers are properly informed when transferring or taking up a new job locally.
 It’s time to make this a black-and-white matter too.